 - Not ideal in colder regions with an inlet water temperature of anything less than 67 degrees Fahrenheit.

-Rheem has gifted us with one of the smartest, most efficient, not to mention quietest hybrids on today’s market.
+Rheem has provided customers with one of the smartest, most efficient, and quietest hybrids on today’s market.

-The company claims that its hybrid heat pump design is a staggering four times more efficient than a regular electric unit.
+The company claims its hybrid heat pump design is a staggering four times more efficient than a regular electric unit.
 It has an estimated energy factor of 3.70.
-Rheem even suggests that you can save thousands on your annual energy costs.
+Rheem even suggests that you could save thousands on your annual energy costs.

-Savings aside, this hybrid consists of an 80-gallon holding tank, ideal for homes with three to five bathrooms.
+Savings aside, this hybrid features an 80-gallon holding tank, ideal for homes with three to five bathrooms.

-The system will send alerts right to your phone.
-This includes maintenance information, major component failure notifications, service, and high pressure and temperature alerts.
-It even has a water leak detection system that will notify you in case of a leak.
+The system will send alerts directly to your phone.
+These include maintenance information, major component failure notifications, service, and high pressure and temperature alerts.
+It even has a water leak detection system that will notify you if a leak occurs.

 The tank is fitted with stainless steel elements to prevent rust and corrosion.
-And lastly, the unit is whisper quiet.
+Finally, the unit is whisper quiet.

 - Highly energy efficient with an energy factor of 3.70.

-- Sufficient for large households with three to five bathrooms.
+- Sufficient for a large family with three to five bathrooms.

-- Wi-Fi and smart home ready — sends you updates and alerts through the EcoNet app.
+- Wi-Fi and smart home ready — sends you updates and alerts via the EcoNet app.

 - Whisper quiet operating noise.

-- Some complained that the unit was difficult to install — especially if it’s a replacement.
+- Some complained that the unit was difficult to install — especially as a replacement.
 It apparently requires lots of changes to existing pipes.

 Rinnai is a leading brand when it comes to tankless gas water heaters.
-This pick — the V75iN — is from their “V” series.
-It’s powered by natural gas and features a non-condensing technology, giving it an efficiency of 0.82.
+The V75iN is from their “V” series.
+It’s powered by natural gas and features non-condensing technology, giving it an efficiency of 0.82.

-Rinnai’s V series is considered the “economy” line, great for the budget-minded family.
-However, they’re still powerful, generating a maximum of 199,000 BTU an hour.
+Rinnai’s V series is considered its “economy” line, great for the budget-minded family.
+However, they are still powerful, generating a maximum of 199,000 BTU an hour.

-The boiler is capable of delivering an endless flow of hot water for up to three fixtures.
+The boiler is capable of delivering an indefinite flow of hot water for up to three fixtures.
 You can adjust the temperature between 98 degrees and 140 degrees Fahrenheit with the digital controller.
-It will also display error codes should anything go awry.
+It will also display error codes if any issues occur.

-The unit is Wi-Fi compatible, but it requires you to purchase a separate Wi-Fi module.
-Additionally, this model is very easy to install.
+The unit is Wi-Fi compatible but requires you to purchase a separate Wi-Fi module.
+This model is also very easy to install.
 It has a decent size of 23 inches by 14 inches, and a weight of 49.6 pounds.